adskinner/portfolio/_posts/2019-10-2-Have-You-Ever-Met-A-Freelancer-that-failed.md

 tags: [freelancing]
 permalink: /writing/:title
 image: "assets/img/writing/freelance-fail/freelance-fail.jpg"
 description: A student asked me this question last month.
+I was struck by the word "fail" because it means that you tried.
+I don't see freelancers that fail but I have seen freelancers that don't make it.
 comments: true
 ---